RanuRamadhan/iysaolympiad/README.md

-# Klips - A reactjs/tailwindcss example
+# Not for the public

 A sample business tamplate styled with Tailwindcss and built with React